Plus500

 The minimum deposit required to start trading with Plus500 is $100, which is relatively low compared to other brokers and makes it accessible to retail traders with limited capital.
 Plus500 supports a variety of deposit methods, including credit/debit cards, bank transfers, and e-wallets such as PayPal and Skrill.
 This wide range of payment options provides flexibility and convenience for traders from different regions.
 Withdrawals are also processed through these methods, although processing times may vary depending on the method chosen.
 The lack of account tiers means there are no minimum deposit requirements beyond the standard $100, simplifying the process for new traders looking to enter the market.

 Plus500 provides a comprehensive range of markets and instruments, making it a versatile choice for traders interested in a variety of asset classes.
 The platform is renowned for its extensive selection of Contracts for Difference (CFDs), allowing users to trade on the price movements of various underlying instruments without owning them.
 Plus500 offers over 2,800 financial instruments, ensuring a broad spectrum of trading opportunities.
+Note that Plus500 offers CFD trading only — you do not take ownership of the underlying assets.

 Scores are based on our independent rating methodology — weighting regulation, fees, platforms, markets, trust, and user experience.
 Not sure if Plus500 is right for you?
 Try our broker finder quiz or browse alternatives.